Sunshine pop: Decline and succeeding soft rock styles

-1990s revival, Shibuya-kei, Soft Rock A to Z anthologies, and reissues
+1990s revival, Shibuya-kei, anthologies, and reissues

 Saint Etienne (pictured), the High Llamas, Wondermints, Pizzicato Five, and Flipper's Guitar were among a circle of musicians who revived interest in sunshine pop after the 1990s.

-Major rock critics of the 1960s had largely overlooked many artists later associated with sunshine pop, contributing to its initial obscurity.
-Murray observes that while critics occasionally embraced the Beach Boys, they often dismissed contemporaries such as the Mamas & the Papas and the Association, "even though those bands and many of their sunshine-pop peers were as innovative and sublime in their way as Brian Wilson."
-During the 1990s, renewed interest in soft pop emerged through bands such as Saint Etienne (co-founded by Stanley), the High Llamas, and the Wondermints, alongside record collectors and critics who reassessed the style now termed sunshine pop.
+Major rock critics of the 1960s had largely overlooked many artists later associated with sunshine pop; Murray writes that while critics occasionally embraced the Beach Boys, contemporaries such as the Mamas & the Papas and the Association were often disregarded.
+During the 1990s, renewed interest in soft pop was propelled through bands such as Saint Etienne (co-founded by Stanley), the High Llamas, and the Wondermints, alongside record collectors and critics who reassessed the style now termed sunshine pop.

 Sunshine pop record collecting culture was initially centered in Japan during the early 1990s.
 Concurrently, a short-lived musical movement in Tokyo's district sought to revive aspects of the genre.
-Soft Rock Fanzine VANDA,Soft Rock A to Z,Acts such as Pizzicato Five and Flipper's Guitar became leading proponents of Shibuya-kei (渋谷系), with the sunshine pop group Roger Nichols & the Small Circle of Friends serving as a central influence.
+Acts such as Pizzicato Five and Flipper's Guitar became leading proponents of Shibuya-kei (渋谷系), with the sunshine pop group Roger Nichols & the Small Circle of Friends serving as a central influence.
 While incorporating contemporary electronic elements, the movement retained the upbeat characteristics of 1960s Californian pop.
-Parallel developments occurred internationally, with groups like Stereolab and Broadcast exploring analogous stylistic fusions.
-(Note: Shibuya-kei also drew prominently from 1960s French pop music, Italian film scores, and bossa nova.)
 Abbott suggests that Japan's receptiveness to sunshine pop stemmed partly from compatibility between its softer vocal styles and Japanese linguistic cadences, as well as the country's longstanding embrace of American vocal harmony traditions since the early 1960s.

-Following a growing appreciation for sunshine pop among indie rock music circles, record labels such as Collector's Choice and Sundazed played significant roles in reissuing obscure sunshine pop recordings during this period.
-In 2004, Rhino Records released the multi-artist anthology Come to the Sunshine: Soft Pop Nuggets from the WEA Vaults, cited by Murray as "a good place [for listeners] to start".
+Following a growing appreciation for sunshine pop among indie rock music circles, record labels such as Collector's Choice and Sundazed were significant in reissuing obscure sunshine pop recordings during this period.
+In 2004, Rhino Records released the multi-artist anthology Come to the Sunshine: Soft Pop Nuggets from the WEA Vaults.
 By 2008, further compilations included Sunshine Days (Varese Sarabande) in the U.S., spanning five volumes; Ripples (Sequel/Sanctuary) in Britain, comprising eight volumes; The Melody Goes On (M&M) in Japan, released in two volumes; and The Get Easy Sunshine Pop Collection (Universal/Boutique) in Germany.